-6. Heat 50 ml of your preferred milk, stove or microwave – whatever tickles your turnip.
+- Heat 50ml of your preferred milk, stove or microwave – whatever tickles your turnip.

 I find this gives me the best of both worlds.
 I get my delicious coffee drink in the morning and the added benefits of immune boosting, stress busting and anti-parasitic chaga all in one (another bonus for pet owners who don’t want to take pharmaceutical deworming tablets).
 The chaga only adds a marginal earthy taste, which I personally think complements the coffee flavour quite nicely.

-If all of the above sounds like a tad too much effort for your morning cuppa, especially if you fall into camp ‘coffee-before-all-else’, then you’ll be pleased to know chaga mushrooms are one of the key ingredients in Moonbean Superfood Coffee.
+If all of the above sounds like a tad too much effort for your morning cuppa, especially if you fall into camp ‘coffee-before-all-else’, then you’ll be pleased to know chaga mushrooms are one of the key ingredients in These Mushroom Coffee Blends.

 I prefer buying my coffee and chaga separately, as it allows me to play with the quantities, adding and subtracting additional ingredients like cinnamon and turmeric as I please.
-You can even sneak chaga into your hot chocolate (or try the kids’ – I bet they won’t even notice.)
+You can even sneak chaga into your hot chocolate (or try this ready-made cacao mix).

 So there you have it.
 A tasty fix for jitter-free, super-powered coffee.